John Hart Hunter: Personal life

-Julia Maria Judson Hunter died at the age of 95 on Saturday, October 14, 1905, at her home at 62 W 93rd Street in New York City.
-Before her death, Julia had been instrumental in campaigning for her late friend Emma Willard's induction into the Hall of Fame for Great Americans.
-John and Julia's son Daniel Judson Hunter died at the age of 62 on February 2, 1907, at his home in New York.
+John Hunter married Julia Maria Judson (January 11, 1811 – October 14, 1905) in 1830.
+Julia was a well-educated member of a prominent Stratford, Connecticut, family.
+She was born in Stratford to Daniel and Sarah Judson.
+Julia graduated from Troy Female Seminary in 1827 and had been instrumental in campaigning for her late friend Emma Willard's induction into the Hall of Fame for Great Americans.
+Julia died at the age of 95 at her home at 62 West 93rd Street in New York City.